How to cook a turkey...properly

 Advantage 1: Flat Shape = Even Cooking

 By laying the bird out flat and spreading the legs out to the sides, what was once the most protected part of the bird (the thighs and drumsticks) are now the most exposed.
-This means that they cook faster—precisely what you want when your goal is cooking the dark meat to a higher temperature than light meat.
+This means that they cook faster—precisely what you want when your goal is cooking the dark meat to a higher temperature than the light.

-As a bonus, it doesn't take up nearly as much vertical space in your oven, which means that if you wanted to, you could even cook two birds at once.
+As a bonus, it doesn't take up nearly as much vertical space in your oven, which means you could even cook two birds at once.
 This is a much better strategy for moist meat than trying to cook one massive bird.

 Advantage 2: All Skin on Top = Juicier Meat and Crisper Skin

-A regular turkey can be approximated as a sphere with meat inside and skin on the outside.
+A regular turkey is simply a sphere with meat inside and skin on the outside.
 Because it's resting on top of a roasting pan or baking sheet, one side of that sphere will always cook more than the other.

 Finally, all of that dripping fat bastes the meat as it cooks, helping it to cook more evenly, and creating a temperature buffer, protecting the meat from drying out.